dimagi/commcare-hq/corehq/apps/cloudcare/static/cloudcare/js/README.md

 ##### Routing and Middleware

-Being a SPA, all of web apps' navigation is handled by a javascript router, `Marionette.AppRouter`, which extends Backbone's router. [router.js](https://github.com/dimagi/commcare-hq/blob/master/corehq/apps/cloudcare/static/cloudcare/js/formplayer/router.js) defines the web apps router.
+Being a SPA, all of web apps' navigation is handled by a javascript router, `Marionette.AppRouter`, which extends Backbone's router.
+This is defined in [router.js](https://github.com/dimagi/commcare-hq/blob/master/corehq/apps/cloudcare/static/cloudcare/js/formplayer/router.js).

 The router also handles actions that may not sound like traditional navigation in the sense that they don't change which screen the user is on.
 This includes actions like pagination or searching within a case list.